 Once your cat passes the kitten age, probably after a year, and enters adulthood, the required time of vaccination also reduces to once 1-3 years, depending on the type of vaccine and how long it is made to last.

-However, if you just bought an adult cat whose medical history you are unbeknownst to, it is wise to get it vaccinated.
+However, if you just bought an adult cat with an unknown medical history, it is wise to get it vaccinated.
 The procedure is simple.
 Set two appointments, 3-4 weeks apart, with your vet for cat vaccination, and your adult cat is good to go.

 Different Types of Cat Vaccines and Diseases They Protect From?